If LinkedIn and online address books have replaced Rolodex why do paper business cards still exist?

 Mark Applin, founder of Intermedia, a Southampton-based agency, sums it up in one sentence “It is a great conversation starter.
 Nothing else has yet matched the simplicity of handing out a business card.”

 Whether your business is big or small, online or offline you would be hard-pressed to find a company that does not provide its staff business cards.
 There’s no need to worry about quantity or cost as Eazy Print provide many options to suit any budget.
-From low cost business cards for small quantities and short-term use to luxury extra thick business cards.
+From low cost business cards for small quantities and short-term use to premium extra thick business cards.
 We can print as small a run as 50 of one name and still provide a variety of finishes.

 With advances in print, excellent paper options and design trends, you can modernise your business cards to reflect your best side and make a great first impression whatever your budget.

 So- we’ve covered why we use these cards?
 But how do you create a fantastic business card design?
 And what’s currently in vogue for business cards?
 Keep reading our ultimate guide to business cards to find out.

 1) Go thick with quality materials